 We have a Dispensary at the practice.
-This is not the same as a Community Pharmacy and allows us to dispense medicines from the surgery to those patients that live more than one mile from a Pharmacy/Chemist.
+This is not the same as a Community Pharmacy and allows us to dispense medicines to those patients that live more than one mile from a Pharmacy/Chemist.

 If you are a dispensing patient at the practice, we can offer to automatically issue your repeat medication again the following month without you needing to request it.
 Please mention this to our staff when collecting, if we do not already do this for you.

 Patients on repeat medication will be asked to see either a doctor or practice nurse at least once a year to review these regular medications.